virgesmith/neworder/docs/api.md

 Constructs an open-ended calendar-based timeline, given a start date and an increment specified as a multiple of days, months or years.
 NB the model will run until the Model.halt() method is explicitly called (from inside the step() method).
-Note also that nsteps() will return zero for timelines constructed this way
+Note also that nsteps() will return -1 for timelines constructed this way

 ### ![instance method](https://img.shields.io/badge/-instance method-orange) `at_end`